Material witness: Introduction

-"A Criminal Proceeding"

 Although there has been much legal debate about the scope of the material witness statute, it has been clear since the Ninth Circuit Court of Appeals ruling in Bacon v.
 United States, 449 F.2d 933 (9th Cir.
 1971), that the phrase "a criminal proceeding" from the material witness statute includes both trials (uncontroversially) and grand jury investigations.
 Thus, the ability to arrest material witnesses under the statute extends to the ability to arrest those with information material to a grand jury investigation (assuming the showing of impracticability is also made).
 The Supreme Court has not had a chance to rule on this statutory issue.

 Detentions of material witnesses after September 11

 After the attacks of September 11, 2001, the United States government announced a campaign of aggressive detention, by whatever means possible, of those potentially involved in attacks on the United States.
 The means included using the material witness statute to detain even suspects (as opposed to witnesses).
 Many of those detained as material witnesses were detained as witnesses to grand jury proceedings, which only investigate and are not criminal trials.